Dallas Dijon Sister Cities

 The sister city relationship between Dallas and Dijon, France, was formalized 13 months after President Eisenhower announced his Sister Cities Initiative.
 Dijon is Dallas’ first of six sister cities.
 Documents indicate that Mr. Stanley Marcus was instrumental in initiating this important rapport between Dijon and Dallas during Dallas’ Mayor Robert Lee Thornton’s term.
 The formal twinning ceremony’s luncheon was held at the Stadler (Hilton) Hotel in downtown Dallas in conjunction with Neiman Marcus’s first Fortnight extravaganza, one of several that featured France.
-World Affairs Council’s Dallas Chapter co-hosted luncheon, which was attended by many dignitaries from France, including Dijon’s Deputy Mayor, Canon Felix Kir, and French Ambassador, His Excellency Hervé Alphand.
-Cultural events occurred throughout Dallas to honor the twinning and Fortnight’s France theme.
+The World Affairs Council Dallas Chapter co-hosted the luncheon, which was attended by many dignitaries from France, including Dijon’s Deputy Mayor, Canon Felix Kir, and French Ambassador, His Excellency Hervé Alphand.
+Cultural events occurred throughout Dallas to honor the Dijon twinning and Fortnight’s France theme.

-The Texas Chapter of Confrèrie des Chevaliers du Tastevin (of Burgundy) hosted their first dinner in Dallas.
+The Texas Chapter of La Confrèrie des Chevaliers du Tastevin (of Burgundy) hosted their first dinner in Dallas.

 A delegation of 6-8 people from Dijon traveled to Dallas to attend the Neiman Marcus Fortnight’s Grand Opening.
 The delegation included dignitaries from the City of Dijon, the Duke and Duchess of Paris and Yves St Laurent.
-They toured the State Fair and stood on the 50 yard line of the Texas OU football game during its opening ceremony.
+They toured the Texas State Fair and stood on the 50 yard line of the Texas OU football game during its opening ceremony.
 According to the D Magazine article below, 1977 was the last French Fortnight.